¾cuppowdered sugar90 g, do not use confectioner's sugar which is also called powdered sugar. Grind the regular powdered sugar in a grinder and use it.

 Repeat the process with the other part of the dough as well.
 Make sure to check the temperature of the ghee before adding the next batch.

-Cool the shankarpalli completely and store in an air-tight container for up to 15 days.
+Cool the shankarpalli completely and store in an air-tight container at room temperature for up to 15 days.